CBD for Dogs with Cancer

 Which CBD and Cannabis Products Should I Consider?

-There is also quality control or standardization across brands.
-A veterinarian might be familiar with one product, but not be able to make a confident recommendation about another product from another company, even if their labels look the same.
+There is also a lack of quality control or standardization across brands.
+Two labels might look identical to you and me, but be very different from each other.
+A veterinarian might be familiar with one product and how it seems to help (or hurt) … but not be able to make a confident recommendation about another product from another company.

 Our best advice is to find a veterinarian who uses cannabis and get their input on your dog’s specific case, what brand and product to use, and how to administer the product.